-This study aims to investigate the challenges, opportunities, and strategies of audit engagement in times of the Covid-19 pandemic.
-The challenges faced by auditors during the pandemic include online communication and difficulties to conduct field inspections, especially for physical tests of assets.
-Online communication between the auditor and client limits in-depth analysis because the auditor cannot generate and read the emotional response from the client.
+This study aims to investigate the challenges, opportunities and strategies of audit engagement in the time of crisis, i.e. Covid-19 pandemic.
+The challenges faced by auditors during the pandemic include online communication and difficulties to conduct field inspections, especially for physical test of assets.
+Online communication between auditor and client limits in-depth analysis because auditor cannot generate and read emotional response from client.
 In addition, the auditor-client relationship has become very limited to digital communication media, which has a high risk of miscommunication.
-However, there is an opportunity in this situation in which audit engagement may apply new alternative procedures and utilize technology in providing digital evidence.
+However, there is an opportunity of this situation in where audit engagement may apply new alternative procedures and utilize technology in providing digital evidence.
 Various efforts have been made by auditors to overcome the obstacles and take advantage of the opportunities.
 In order to maintain the quality of the audit, auditors make more efforts during the pandemic hence the audit evidence and professional integrity can be maintained.

-Before the pandemic, Public Accounting Firms already had institutional logic formed through a series of rules and cultures brought by each individual.
+Before the pandemic, Public Accounting Firms already had institutional logic formed through a series of rules and cultures brought from each individual.
 Various changes occurred during the pandemic.
-Auditor naturally seeks to make adjustments by changing the habits, ways of working, and culture that have been possessed prior to the pandemic.
+Auditor naturally seeks to make adjustments by changing the habits, ways of working and culture that have been possessed prior the pandemic.
 Thus, institutional logic that was previously embedded had changes to adapt to the conditions of the Covid-19 pandemic.

-Through this research, it is expected that it can be used for providing policy for future audits in times of crisis.
+Through this research, it is expected that it can be used for providing policy for future audits in the time of crisis.
 The public accounting firm is expected to be more open to opportunities to invest in technology that can facilitate auditors' work.
-Auditors also need to receive intensive training on the importance of maintaining independence, skepticism, and objectivity.
+Auditors also need to receive intensive trainings on the importance of maintaining independence, scepticism and objectivity.